sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-s3-integration.rst

 The details of each of the above is listed out below.

-AWS S3 Integration via Access Key and Secret Key
+Amazon S3 Integration via Access Key and Secret Key
 +++++++++++

 Fire Insights allows users to access files on S3.
 The steps involved are: